ChenjiahuiLi/Python-for-Everybody/README.md

 * pca() fuction in section (2a) that gives the first k eigen vectors, pca scores, and all the eigen values
 * numpy matrix operations: dot, inner, outer, eye, tile, kron(section 4a)
 * matplotlib.pyplot to make elegant visualization

+# 2018.12.10 Update

+Almost forgot I have this repository, check out Coding for coding tricks for Python 3.